Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable11.md

 You should be able to measure sine wave frequency from either your source or an outside sinewave for the checkpoint A-.
 The reference sine wave from external source will be the same specification as your project.
 This will require you to search for methods to do this just like all other parts of this project.
 You may want to think about clever comparator circuits.
 We would expect 100Hz resolution best case.
 Please include a detailed writeup explaining how this works in the .pdf submission.

-**Funcitonality will be tested in class on Wednesday April 12th, 2023 using an external funtion generator.**
+**Functionality will be tested in class on Wednesday April 12th, 2023 using an external funtion generator.**